-Django is one of the most popular web frameworks in Python.
-It is secure, robust and allows developers to rapidly develop projects and meet deadlines.
-It is free and open-source, it works both on Windows and *nix systems.
+The Python ecosystem has a lot of web frameworks.
+One that has consistently been popular is the Django framework.
+It’s popular for being robust, secure, and allows developers to develop projects fast and meet their deadlines.
+It is free and open-source, and it works on both Windows and *nix systems.

-In this tutorial, we are going to learn how to install Django on Windows.
+In this tutorial, you will learn how to install Django on Windows using

-Before you install Django, you must make sure that you have Python installed.
-You can check out this guide I wrote: how to install python on windows to learn how to install Python on Windows.
+Before you install Django, you must make sure that Python is installed on your system.
+You can check out this guide — how to install python on windows to learn how to do it.

-You can search for Powershell in the Windows search box or you can open the Run dialog box by holding Windows logo key and R(
+First, you need to open PowerShell on your computer.
+You can do that by searching for PowerShell in the Windows search box or you can open the Run dialog box by holding the Windows logo key and R(

-You should now have a Powershell window opened.
+You should now have the PowerShell window opened.

 > python -V